 Dayanc B. E., Bansal S., Gure A. O., Gollnick S. O., Repasky E. A.

-• Keywords: Cytotoxicity, fever-range hyperthermia, HSF-1, MICA, Natural killer cells, NKG2D, CLASS-I MOLECULES, SHOCK FACTOR-I, NKG2D LIGANDS, CHAIN-A, T-LYMPHOCYTES, EPITHELIAL-CELLS, TRANSCRIPTIONAL REGULATION, INHIBITORY RECEPTORS, GENE-TRANSCRIPTION, NK CELLS
+• Anahtar Kelimeler: Cytotoxicity, fever-range hyperthermia, HSF-1, MICA, Natural killer cells, NKG2D, CLASS-I MOLECULES, SHOCK FACTOR-I, NKG2D LIGANDS, CHAIN-A, T-LYMPHOCYTES, EPITHELIAL-CELLS, TRANSCRIPTIONAL REGULATION, INHIBITORY RECEPTORS, GENE-TRANSCRIPTION, NK CELLS

 Purpose: Previously we showed that mild thermal stress increased natural killer (NK) cell-mediated tumour cytotoxicity and that this could be blocked by anti-NKG2D or anti-MICA (major histolocompatability complex (MHC) class I related chain A) antibodies.
 Here, we investigated the role of the transcription factor heat shock factor 1 (HSF1) in thermal regulation of MICA expression in tumour cells in vitro and in vivo.